Sandflies in New Zealand: the Milford menace and what you can do about them

 What attracts sandflies?

-There seems to be little agreement about what attracts sandflies.
-Entomologists think it’s probably our breath (carbon dioxide), scent, or warmth.
+Scientists are still trying to figure it out.
+Some entomologists think it’s probably our breath (carbon dioxide), scent, or warmth.
 In other words, things we can’t do much about.
 But interestingly, sandflies also appear to be more attracted to dark (particularly blue) rather than lighter colours.
 Also:

 • Sandflies are usually most prolific at dawn and dusk, along with warm, overcast days